dingiso/academic-site/content/authors/admin/_index.md

     company_url: ''
     company_logo: ''
     date_start: 2021-11-01
-    date_end: 2022-02-31
+    date_end: 2022-02-14
     summary: |
       Responsibilities include:
-      - Repackage the company's architecture using containers.
+      - Migrated the company's architecture to containers.
       - Lead the design and implementation of new test architecture

 # Skills